 The Aorus RTX 3080 XTREME also has RGB lighting, but I think the most interesting part is its (OLED) display.
 There is a display at the rear-end side of the graphics card that shows the GPU’s current temperature.
 That’s definitely a good feature to have.
 Check out the video below.

-Gigabyte Aorus GeForce RTX 3080 Xtreme listed on Newegg.com here
+Check Gigabyte Aorus GeForce RTX 3080 Xtreme or Master listed on Amazon.com here